-According to the Center Water Commission, India is the home of over 5,200 major dams.
-But all of these dams are not built equal.
-In fact, we can classify these dams into different types and categories, based on many things.
+According to the Center Water Commission, India is the home of over 5,200 major dams, but all of these dams are not built equal.
+In fact, we can classify these dams into different types and categories, based on many things and variables.
 Such as how they are constructed, and what they are used for.
 So, here is the list of India’s most common types of dams that you didn’t know existed.

 These types of dams are made of readily available natural materials, like soil, sand, clay, or rock.
 Concrete or any other binding agent is not used to mix these materials.
 These types of dams are often equipment-intensive rather than labor-intensive, as mixing and compacting the materials need heavy machinery.

 Embankment dams also come in two types: the earth-filled dam and rock-filled dams.
 You can see many dams of this type throughout India.
 One big example is the Tehri dam, which is built on the Bhagirathi river.
 It’s the largest rock & earth-fill embankment dam in India.
 It’s 1,886 ft long, and 855 ft high.

 Also Read – 11 Most Important Dams Ever Built In India.